How do I know how much power I need?

-If you have equipment that requires power service to be on throughout the entire show (i.e. refrigerators, programmable equipment), we would
+Only if you have equipment (i.e. programmable, refrigerators) that requires power service to be on throughout the entire show.

-recommend ordering 24 hr services.
-Power is turned off 1/2 hour before the show opens and turned off 1/2 hour after the show closes.
+Power is on 1/2 hour before the show opens and turns off ½ hour after the show closes – on each show day.

 When will my power be turned on during move-in?

-Every attempt is made to have power installed by the end of day on exhibitor’s assigned target date.
-Freight hold areas (typically by freight doors) are done as space becomes available.
-Any special requests should be communicated to the GES Electrical Department pre-show.
-Once on-site, please
+Every attempt is made to have power turned on by the end of day on exhibitor’s target date.

-Exhibitors (not EAC's) may hang up to 4 arm lights per total booth space as long as the power does not exceed 2000 watts/20 amps.
+Exhibitors (not EAC’s) may hang up to 4 arm lights per total booth space if the power does not exceed 2000 watts/20 amps.

 Do I need to order power for the lighting I use in my booth?

 Power needs to be ordered for any lights brought in by an exhibitor or EAC.